lonelyplanet/wp-rizzo/README.md

 ### Output Buffering

-If you don't want to use output buffering, uncheck "Insert Body Content" on the settings page.
-To get the body header into your site, place this in your theme after the <body> tag:
+If you don’t want to use output buffering, uncheck "Insert Body Content", and place this in your theme after the <body> tag:

 ```php
 <?php